martbetz/martbetz.github.io/terms-and-conditions.md

 <q>When a GitHub Pages site is visited, the visitor’s IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub’s security practices, see <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>.</q>
 <br>
 <br>
-This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use hyperlinks that direct to <a href="#terms-external">external sources</a>.
+This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use hyperlinks that direct to <a href="#terms-external">external sources</a>  (all hyperlinks are non-affiliated).
    </p>
 </div>